albertofranzin/bashmathlib/README.md

 ```

 * `max`, `min`, `median` return respectively the maximum, minimum and median
-value in a list of numbers
+value in a list of numbers.
 ```
 max 4 7 4 2 5 6 8 3     # 8
 min 4 7 4 2 5 6 8 3     # 2